Wisconsin storms bring 3 tornados; 1 man dies in crash

 The National Weather Service confirmed two tornadoes touched down in Bucks County, Pennsylvania, on Thursday afternoon, sending trees falling and debris flying.
 A thunderous downpour flooded streets and roadways.

-Bensalem Police Public Safety Director Fred Harran said five people were injured at the auto dealership in Bensalem.
-The severity of their injuries was unknown.
+Bensalem Police Public Safety Director Fred Harran said four people were injured at the auto dealership in Bensalem, and a fifth person was hurt at a nearby business.
+All injuries were considered non-life-threatening.
 Anthony Perez, an employee at the dealership, said a weather alert sounded on his phone just before the tornado hit.

 “At that point, we were looking for shelter,” he said.
 “Everything was in a flash.”